EMHL is currently enrolling for the graduating class of 2020, beginning study in September 2018.

 To complete your application, submit the following via the online application system:

 Please complete and submit the online application.
 The application fee of $200 US can be paid by credit card via the online application, or by check to Brown University mailed to 200 Dyer Street, Box T, Brown University, Providence, Rhode Island 02912 USA.

-As part of the online application you will need to prepare a statement that addresses why you want to pursue the Executive Master of Healthcare Leadership at Brown, what you hope to learn from the program, and how your participation will enrich the experience of others in the program. (approximately 500 words)
+In approximately 500 words, prepare a statement that addresses why you want to pursue the Executive Master of Healthcare Leadership at Brown, what you hope to learn from the program, and how your participation will enrich the experience of others in the program.
+Your statement should demonstrate a record of increasing organizational responsibility and professional achievement and include an articulation of professional goals.

 Your resume format can be in Microsoft Word or PDF.

 Please submit an official transcript for all programs, both undergraduate and graduate, for which you were awarded a degree, prior to arrival on campus.
 Please note that unofficial transcripts may be uploaded to the online application, but official transcripts are required for an application to be considered complete.
 Successful applicants should have a minimum cumulative grade point average (GPA) of B (3.00 on a 4.00 scale) in all undergraduate course work.
 Applicants with undergraduate GPAs less than 3.00 may be admitted to degree candidacy upon submission of other evidence of academic potential.

 On the application, you must provide the names and email addresses of three professional colleagues who have agreed to your request to provide a letter of recommendation.
 One letter should come from your present or past supervisor, or from a more senior executive in your organization.
 Please note the referee will be asked to asses the applicant’s strengths and weaknesses in areas such as creativity, initiative and aptitude for advanced study.
 They will also be asked about the nature of their relationship with the applicant and any relevant information pertaining to merits aiding in successful integration into the program.